nylas/nylas-mail/CONTRIBUTING.md

 Check out the full issues list for a list of all potential areas for contributions.
 Note that just because an issue exists in the repository does not mean we will accept a contribution to the core mail client for it.
 There are several reasons we may not accepts a pull requests, like:

-- **Maintainability** - We're *extremely* wary of adding options / preferences and niche behaviors.
+- **Maintainability** - We're *extremely* wary of adding options and preferences for niche behaviors.
+Email is a wild west, and we can't afford to support every possible configuration.
 Our general rule is that the code complexity of adding a preference isn't worth it unless the user base is fairly evenly divided about the desired behavior.
 [We don't want to end up with this!](https://cloud.githubusercontent.com/assets/1037212/14989123/2a74e810-110b-11e6-8b5d-6f343bca712f.png)

 - **User experience** - We want to deliver a lightweight and smooth mail client, so UX and performance matter a lot.
 If you'd like to change or extend the UI, consider doing it in a plugin or theme.